codeforsanjose/BuildingPermitsPlus/README.md

-# About the BuildingPermitsPlus
+# About the BuildingPermitsPlus Project

-The goal of this group is to analyze historical data from building permit records to determine anything notable (such as bottle-necks etc.), and to design and develop a web interface for the application process.
+The goal of this project is to analyze historical data from building permit records to determine anything notable (such as bottle-necks etc.), and to design and develop a web interface for the application process.
 For further details, visit https://codeforsanjose.slack.com/messages/buildingpermitsplus/.

 Current Data Sets: